 Valentine’s Day is just around the corner, and what better way to fall in love or reignite that spark than by going someplace new.
-This Valentine’s Day, grab your lover’s hand and traipse down European boulevards and cozy alleyways where romance is around every corner.
+This Valentine’s Day, grab your lover’s hand and traipse down European boulevards and cosy alleyways where romance is around every corner.

-These romantic cities are a match made in heaven for loved-up travelers.
+These romantic cities are a match made in heaven for loved-up travellers.
 From vintage street lights casting a pale glow on medieval nooks to buzzy flamenco bars to sunset boat cruises, these romantic destinations will be the perfect backdrop for your upcoming couples getaway.
 And if nothing else, you’re guaranteed to fall head over heels in love with a new city!

 A city filled with passion and beauty

 Let’s start south in Seville at AIRE Ancient Baths.
 This elegant spa is housed in a historic Mudéjar-style palace.
 Enjoy timeless luxury inspired by traditional ancient Roman, Greek and Turkish rituals.
 From a candlelit subterranean cavern to a rooftop pool with views over the Giralda bell tower, your love trip will start off right.

 Take a balmy evening walk along the Guadalquivir river from Torre del Oro towards Puente de Isabel II enjoying the blend of Moorish and Gothic architecture along the way.
 Head to the Abades Triana for panoramic river views and modern Andalusian cuisine.
 Slow-food chef Elías del Toro fuses innovative techniques with classic Southern Spanish flavours in dishes such as cod with olive emulsion, capers and orange cubes.
 The massive wine list—more than 500 bottles!—includes many sparkling varieties so pop open that Dom Perignon to celebrate.